Programmer (Information Technology)

 - good communication skills

-- willing to continue to learn as technology changes.
+- willing to update knowledge as technology changes.

 - Analyst (Information Technology)